 Pilot busking guidelines for Pitt Street Mall

-From 16 May 2016 we are trialling new busking guidelines in Pitt Street Mall.
+We are trialling new busking guidelines with amended busking conditions in Pitt Street Mall.
 The pilot guidelines cover this site only.

 Areas where buskers can perform

 Buskers can perform in permitted areas provided they adhere to the City's busking guidelines and policy.